Who are the Institutional Holders in CRISPR Therapeutics AG (CRSP)?

 CRISPR Therapeutics AG (CRSP): Who are the competitors?

-The company’s main competitors (and peers) include Pieris Pharmaceuticals Inc. (PIRS) that is trading -16.90% down over the past 12 months.
-Short interest in the company’s stock has fallen -19.34% from the last report on Jan 14, 2021 to stand at a total of 3.64 million short shares sold with a short interest ratio of 1.29.
+The company’s main competitors (and peers) include Pieris Pharmaceuticals Inc. (PIRS) that is trading 18.39% up over the past 12 months.
+Short interest in the company’s stock has risen 21.33% from the last report on Jan 28, 2021 to stand at a total of 2.95 million short shares sold with a short interest ratio of 1.57.